Right-wing dictatorship

 A right-wing dictatorship, sometimes also referred to as a rightist dictatorship is an authoritarian or totalitarian regime following right-wing policies.
-Right-wing dictatorships are typically characterized by anti-communism, appeals to traditionalism, the protection of law and order, nationalism, and justify their rise to power based on a need to uphold a conservative status quo.
+Right-wing dictatorships are typically characterized by anti-communism, appeals to traditionalism, the protection of law and order, and nationalism.
+They justify their rise to power based on a need to uphold a conservative status quo.

 Characteristics of a right-wing dictatorship

 Military dictatorship

 In the most common Western view, the perfect example of a right-wing dictatorship is any of those that once ruled in South America.
 Those regimes were predominantly military juntas and most of them collapsed in the 1980s.
 Communist countries, which were very cautious about not revealing their authoritarian methods of rule to the public, were usually led by civilian governments and officers taking power were not much welcomed there.
 Few exceptions include the Burmese Way to Socialism (Burma, 1966–1988), the Military Council of National Salvation (People's Republic of Poland, 1981–1983) or the North Korean regime's evolution throughout the rule of Kim Il Sung.